cp4r3z/adventofcode-2023/README.md

 ## Day 16
 **Grid2D** with some custom logic for elements.
 Used an abstract class for the shared logic.
 Part 2 solution ran a bit slow for the real input.

+## Day 17
+Implemented A* algorithm to pathfind through a multi-dimensional grid.
+This was extremely slow for the real input.

 # Setup

 ## Building